datumorphism/datumorphism.github.io/_wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md

 We all make mistakes.
 The question is, what kind of mistakes.

-The name I and II doesn't really matter, it is crucial that we design our null hypothesis correctly.
+If we forget about the name "Null Hypothesis" and only consider just any hypothesis, the name I and II won't matter.
+So there is a reason that we design our null hypothesis correctly.

 <div class="card">
 	<header class="card-header">